ddsky/api-league-clients/javascript/docs/BooksApi.md

 - **Accept**: application/json

-## searchBooks
+## searchBooksAPI

-> SearchBooks200Response searchBooks(opts)
+> SearchBooksAPI200Response searchBooksAPI(opts)

-Search Books
+Search Books API

-Search and filter books based on matching a query, the ISBN, rating, and more fields.
+Search and filter over 4 million books based on matching a query, the ISBN, rating, and more fields.
 The query is semantically parsed using our own large ontology.
 That means you can search paranormal books and the ontology knows that Aliens, Werewolves, Ghosts, and Shapeshifters fall into that category.

 ### Example